Skip to main content

 Feedback Process

 We strive to improve accessibility for our clients with disabilities.
-Clients who wish to provide feedback on the way The Windsor Women Working With Immigrant Women provides services to people with disabilities can provide their feedback and comments in the suggestion box located at the reception desk and/or online on our website at: wwwwiw.org, via email at info@wwwwiw.org or verbally by contacting 519-973-5588.
-Please be advised that copies are available in alternate format when requested.
+Clients who wish to provide feedback on the way The W5 offers services to people with disabilities can do so in the suggestion box located at the reception desk, online on our website at wwwwiw.org, via email at info@wwwwiw.org, or verbally by contacting 519-973-5588.
+Please be advised that copies are available in alternate formats when requested.
 All feedback, including complaints, will be directed to the Director of Programs.
 Clients can expect to hear back in two weeks.

 Notice of Availability

-The Windsor Women Working With Immigrant Women will notify the public that our documents related to accessible customer service, are available upon request by posting a notice in the following location(s):
+The W5 will notify the public that our documents related to accessible customer service are available upon request by posting a notice in the following location(s):

 • Reception desk